jlpedrosa/pi-k8s-image/README.md

 be run as root as the

 * Fix FSTAB on packer (P0)
-* Make overlays mounts in Qnap persistent (P0)
 * Customize the meta-data in packer (P0)
 * Understand what is cloud-init doing on the destination machines, if it already run correctly.
 Disable all other providers (P1)
-* Need to do multistaged builds so it can build only 1 image (P2)
+* Need to do multistage builds, so it can build only 1 image (P2)
 * Trying packer native in the raspberry itself, it may be faster (P2)
 * Disable automatic eeprom updates (P2)
 * Make the list of PIs configurable and passed to packer and terraform (P3)